vadimsteckler1/coins-docs.github.io/docs/rest-api.md

 endTime            | LONG  | NO        |
 limit            | INT   | NO        | Returns the number of records, default 500, maximum 1000

+If invoiceId is filled out, only the data for that invoice will be returned.
-Default search for records within the last 90 days.
+If the time parameter is not passed default search for records within the last 90 days.

 **Response:**